xuyanshi/xuyanshi.github.io/_posts/2023/2023-06-28-china-jobs-age-discrimination-35.md

 Growing competition in the job market is one reason young Chinese are delaying marriages, an official with the national health commission, which oversees demographic policies, was [quoted](https://www.yicai.com/news/101780243.html) as saying by the Chinese news media last year.

+It’s hard to trust employment data from the Chinese government, which counts anyone who has worked [one hour a week](http://www.stats.gov.cn/zs/tjws/tjzb/202301/t20230101_1903672.html).
+That low bar has kept the urban unemployment rate at a little over 5 percent for much of this year, better than in 2019.

 ![Lockdown](00china-marriage-bfjm-superJumbo.webp)